Question 209·Medium·Rhetorical Synthesis

 Decide which note is relevant

-Look at the four notes and ask: which one talks about a health risk changing (going up or down) and mentions an actual disease, not just a symptom or a short-term effect?
+Look at the four notes and ask: which one talks about a health risk changing (going down) and mentions an actual disease, not just a symptom or a short-term effect?

 Check each answer against the goal